Diversity, Equity, and Inclusion

 Diversity and Inclusion Promotion Website

 To accelerate social shifts related to diversity, inclusion, and work-life balance, we proactively look beyond the framework of the Company to encourage employees to participate in outside seminars and advance activities together with other organizations and companies.
 One example is a work-life balance and diversity and inclusion promotion study project being jointly implemented by the Chuo University Graduate School of Strategic Management and private companies.
 This project broadly promotes the concept of healthy work-life balance in society through surveys and research.
-Kawasaki has taken part in the project since 2013, serving as a model company by implementing such internal measures as work-life balance training for managers.
-We are also a member of the Diversity Western–Japan Study Group.
-In this group, diversity and inclusion officers at companies in the Kansai region meet to share ideas and good examples in action and advocate for measures within their companies and to the government.
+We also actively exchange information with DE&I promoters from various companies as a means to share challenges and best practices.

 Topic